Golden Gate University: History

-A student contest in 1927 resulted in the adoption of the new name Golden Gate, originally suggested by law student Charles H. Pool Jr. (1895–1977) (LLB 1925) because contest judges thought it symbolized "romantic California".
+A student contest in 1927 resulted in the adoption of the new name Golden Gate because contest judges thought it symbolized "romantic California".
 The institution was separately incorporated from the Central YMCA on May 18, 1923, as Golden Gate College with the power to confer degrees as California law then provided.
 The college became fully independent of the YMCA in 1962; however, the "Y" contributed members to the school's Board of Trustees for some time thereafter.

 The college continued to share the YMCA's building until June 1968, when it moved into the Allyne Building, a warehouse at 536 Mission Street originally built in 1924 as the showroom and wholesale department of Sherman Clay, a large retailer of pianos, records, record players, and other musical instruments.
-The college had purchased the building at auction in April 1964, and the Law School had occupied the first two floors since December 1964.
+The college had purchased the building at auction in April 1964, and the law school had occupied the first two floors since December 1964.

 In 1972, the college expanded and elevated itself to university status.
 In 1979, a new "west wing" of the university was completed, where most of the classroom space is located today.